June 29 in History

 American captain and politician, 13th United States Secretary of Defense (born 1932)

-Donald Henry Rumsfeld was an American politician, businessman, and naval officer, who served as the 13th United States secretary of defense from 1975 to 1977 under President Gerald Ford, and again as the 21st secretary…
+Donald Henry Rumsfeld was an American politician, businessman, naval officer, and diplomat who served as the 13th United States secretary of defense from 1975 to 1977 under President Gerald Ford, and again as the 21st…

 Read More